LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/06_working_with_textures/index.md

 | :----------------------------------------------------------------------------------------------------------------------------------------------------: |
 |                      **Figure 6-8: The MonoGame logo drawn scaled at 1.5x the size with the origin set in the upper-left corner**                      |

 Scaling can also be applied to the x- and y-axes independently by providing it with a [**Vector2**](xref:Microsoft.Xna.Framework.Vector2) value instead of a float value.
-For instance, let's scale the x-axis of the sprite by 1.5x and reduce the scale of the y-axis to 0.5x:
+For instance, we can scale the x-axis of the sprite by 1.5x and reduce the scale of the y-axis to 0.5x:

 [!code-csharp[](./snippets/scale_vector2.cs?highlight=21)]